RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

  -d 'client_id=ccn-cli' | jq -r '.access_token')
 ~~~

-Once you have generated the token, re-run the curl command below with the token in CodeReady Workspace `Terminal`:
+Once you have generated the token, re-run the curl command below with the token in CodeReady Workspaces `Terminal`:

 `curl -H "Authorization: Bearer $TOKEN" http://YOUR_CATALOG_GATEWAY_URL/services/products ; echo`